FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 Here is where you need to determine which capacity to configure for use with the application.
 You need to select a Fabric-enabled capacity and add its capacity ID to **AppSettings.cs**.
-This is required so the application can assign the workspaces it created to this capacity.
+This is required so the application can assign the workspaces it creates to this capacity.

 For testing you can use any Fabric capacity created from an F SKU or a P SKU or you can also use a Fabric trial capacity.
 The screenshot above